 Mark explained, “In the public consultation meeting, they told us that they will do their best to ensure that none of the areas we use will be impacted.
 But later, when we saw the map with the proposed project developments, we saw that many of our areas will indeed be impacted.
 We then wrote to the officials but we have not heard back from them.”

-In the final environmental impact assessment, Andaman and Nicobar Islands Integrated Development Corporation, the implementing agency, stated that in lieu of the 84 sq km of tribal reserve land that it was denotifying, it planned to renotify 77 sq km, including land that fell in Campbell Bay National Park and Galathea National Park, as tribal reserve.
+In the final environmental impact assessment, Andaman and Nicobar Islands Integrated Development Corporation, stated that in lieu of the 84 sq km of tribal reserve land that it was denotifying, it planned to renotify 77 sq km, including land that fell in Campbell Bay National Park and Galathea National Park, as tribal reserve.
 Therefore, it argued, there would be a decrease of only 7 sq km of tribal reserve land as a result of the project.

 But social scientists argue that the very foundation for the corporation’s actions is flawed.
 They note that under the Andaman and Nicobar Islands Protection of Aboriginal Tribes Act, 1956, if even a small portion of land in the tribal reserve is to be denotified, the process has to be consistent with the regulation’s preamble, which states that such denotification must be done in consultation with the affected tribal groups and for the “protection of the interests” of those tribal groups.